 Essentially, we use machine learning to be able to do this prediction.
 We assess what factors typically lead up to a specific type of failure and primarily focus on failures that leave the truck inoperable, that is, it can't work or it won't run at an acceptable speed until it gets repaired.
 Then, we can take that information.
 And here's almost an entirely separate data use case in itself.
 We can look at all of the dealerships in the area that the vehicle is or is traveling to.
 We can look at their stock of different parts and identify how busy they are.

 So that not only is the driver contacted and told you have this issue that needs to get fixed, but they proactively know what the issue is.
 They're given an appointment at a dealership along the way that is available to look at that truck right away.
 And they make sure that that dealership has the parts necessary to do the work.
 So, a repair that in the past, could have taken several days if the part wasn't in stock and the diagnostics were difficult, now can be done in the matter of a few hours.
 That's still inconvenient, but it's a massive shift forward and it's a much less inconvenient problem than in the past.

 Predictive vehicle maintenance isn't just convenient.
 It can really save millions of dollars, especially for larger companies over even relatively short time periods.
 And even one truck with one problem can cost thousands of dollars beyond the actual repair cost because most companies have delivery time frame agreements in place, where if the delivery window is missed, there are penalties to pay.
 With data, and the help of machine learning, these problems can be largely avoided and anticipated and really make the process smoother for everyone.

-If this topic sparked your curiosity and you want to gain deeper understanding of machine learning, check out the 365 Data Science course in Machine Learning in Python for beginners.
+If this topic sparked your curiosity and you want to gain deeper understanding of machine learning, check out the 365 Data Science course that's perfect for beginners, Machine Learning in Python.